IBM/ibm-satellite-storage/config-templates/ibm/ibm-csi-block/1.4.0/README.md

 **Important:** Be sure to complete all prerequisite and installation steps before assigning hosts to your location.
 Do not create a Kubernetes cluster.
 This is done through Satellite.

-## IBM block storage CSI driver parameters & how to retrieve them
+## IBM block storage CSI driver parameters and how to retrieve them
 Retrieve all parameters required by this template.

 ```sh